optimizely/ruby-sdk/README.md

       )
       ```

+**Note:** The SDK spawns multiple threads when initialized.
+These threads have infinite loops that are used for fetching the datafile, as well as batching and dispatching events in the background.
+When using in a web server that spawn multiple child processes, you need to initialize the SDK after those child processes or workers have been spawned.

 #### HTTP Config Manager

 The `HTTPConfigManager` asynchronously polls for datafiles from a specified URL at regular intervals by making HTTP requests.